Fairy Flag: Other traditions

 In the early 20th century, R. C. MacLeod noted several traditions concerning the flag.
 One told how the flag came into the possession of the MacLeods through a fairy.
 A similar tradition relates of a fairy-lullaby.

 Fairy lover

-The first of these traditions related by R. C. MacLeod tells how one of the chiefs of Clan MacLeod married a fairy; however, after twenty years she is forced to leave him and return to fairyland.
+The first of these traditions related by R. C. MacLeod tells how one of the chiefs of Clan MacLeod married a fairy; however, after twenty years she was forced to leave him and return to fairyland.
 She bade farewell to the chief at the Fairy Bridge (which stands about 3 mi from Dunvegan) and gave him the flag.
 She promised that if it was waved in times of danger and distress, help would be given on three occasions.
 A similar tradition, related by John Arnott MacCulloch, stated that although the fairy's gift had the power to save both her husband and his clan, afterwards an invisible being would come to take both the flag and its bearer away—never to be seen again.